LaurensWeyn/Spark-Reader/README.md

 - In IntelliJ, ensure that the Spark Reader.jar artifact is set to be included in the project build
 - Press the project build button
 - If you encounter any build errors, scrap and re-clone the repository (but not the libraries you downloaded) and try again.
 If you have any source changes, back them up first, but not any project file changes.

-## Stuff that still needs doing
-Somewhat sorted in order of importance:

-- EPWING support
-- Support for the special case verbs in the deconjugator or dictionary
-- Misc. work on deconjugator (more tests etc.)
-- a built-in text hooker or some sort, probably using JNA
-- Multiplayer testing/repair (code is there, but it's broken right now)
-- More JUnit tests
-- UI for settings, adding words to dictionary and such

-Please report bugs here if you find them!